Admissions (Undergraduate)

 The CSU must assess the academic preparation of international students.
 For this purpose, “international students” include those who hold U.S. temporary visas as students, exchange visitors, or in other nonimmigrant classifications.

-The CSU uses separate requirements and application filing dates in the admission of foreign students.
+The CSU uses separate requirements and application filing dates in the admission of international students.
 Each university sets its own application filing periods for international students.
 At Chico State, the undergraduate application period for the fall semester is from October 1 to May 1.
 For the spring semester, the application period is from August 1 to September 30.
 Verification of English proficiency (see International Admissions website) and academic performance are all important considerations for admission.
 Academic records from foreign institutions must be official.
 If transcripts are not in English, they must be accompanied by certified English translations.
 All supporting documents must be received by May 15 for fall admission and October 15 for spring admission.

 Academic Requirements